 How to Prevent Anchor Worms

+Anchor worms are highly contagious between fish.
 The best method of preventing anchor worms is properly quarantining any new additions to your aquarium.
-If you see any anchor worms present in a tank of fish you are looking to purchase, assume they are all contaminated.
+If you see any anchor worms present in a tank of fish you are looking to purchase, assume they are all infested.
 Remember, juvenile larvae are microscopic and may be present without you realizing it until it's too late.
-By properly quarantining your new fish, you will prevent the spread to the main aquarium.
+By properly quarantining your new fish, you will prevent the spread of this problem and other fish diseases to the main aquarium.